ironharvy/Echo_of_stone/season_1/00_prologue.md

 He thought — not in sentences, not yet — that he had been waiting for a cue Yulia had never been given.
 That he had expected her to notice something he had taken care to hide.
 That he had been quiet for so long that he had made himself into a room no one had needed to enter.

-Later, walking home past dark shopfronts behind metal roller gates on a street he had walked a thousand times, he kept his hands in his pockets and his eyes on the pavement.
+Later, walking home past dark shopfronts on a street he had walked a thousand times, he kept his hands in his pockets and his eyes on the pavement.
 The green cross of a pharmacy still glowed above a locked door; a streetlamp buzzed nearby, its light the same tired orange as the tinsel that was probably still drooping in the hall.
 A cat sat perfectly still on a window ledge across the street, watching him with the calm disinterest of something that had never needed to be noticed.

 He passed a closed gallery window.
 A poster in it showed a white marble figure — a woman, headless, armless, entirely indifferent to being looked at.
-The floodlight above the glass flickered once and held.
+The light above the glass flickered once and held.

 He paused, without meaning to.
 The figure did not require anything of him.
 It was beautiful and it was silent and there was nothing it could refuse.